elixir-lang/elixir/README.md

 Elixir is a programming language built on top of Erlang.
 As Erlang, it is a functional language with strict evaluation and dynamic typing built to support distributed, fault-tolerant, non-stop applications with hot swapping.

-The main difference between Elixir and Erlang is its more natural homoiconic syntax that allows meta-programming.
-Support for more features like polymorphism, import mechanisms is upcoming.
+The main difference between Elixir and Erlang is its more natural homoiconic syntax that supports meta-programming.
+Elixir also supports polymorphism via protocols (similar to Clojure's), dynamic records and a reference mechanism.

 Elixir and Erlang shares the same bytecode and data types.
-This means you can invoke Erlang code from Elixir (and vice-versa) without any performance hit.
+This means you can invoke Erlang code from Elixir (and vice-versa) without any ceremony or performance hit.

 # Usage